Taking an Online Course

 We have gathered some useful resources and information for students interested in taking an online course.
 Please e-mail us at WesternOnline@wwu.edu if you have any questions.

 To register for an online course you should submit your registration materials prior to the beginning of the quarter, unless you have communicated with the instructor.
 All online courses follow WWU's general dates and deadlines, for more information refer to the Registrar's Office Important Dates and Deadlines web page.
-For information on tuition and fees for online courses, please refer to the WesternOnline Tuition and Fee Page.

 For Current WWU Students